-DUNE PROTECTION AND BEACH ACCESS PLAN OR PLAN - A local government's legally enforceable program, policies, and procedures for protecting dunes and dune vegetation and for preserving and enhancing use of and access to and from public beaches, as required by the Dune Protection Act and the Open Beaches Act.
+Dune Protection and Beach Access Plan or Plan - A local government's legally enforceable program, policies, and procedures for protecting dunes and dune vegetation and for preserving and enhancing use of and access to and from public beaches, as required by the Dune Protection Act and the Open Beaches Act.

-DUNE PROTECTION LINE - A line established by the County Commissioners Court for the purpose of preserving, at a minimum, all critical dune areas identified by the General Land Office pursuant to the Dune Protection Act, Section 63.011, and Title 31, Texas Administrative Code, Section 15.3.
-The Dune Protection Line is further defined in Exhibit "A".
-A municipality is not authorized to establish a dune protection line unless the authority to do so has been delegated to the municipality by Brazoria County.
+Dune Protection Line - A line established by a county commissioner's court or the governing body of a municipality for the purpose of preserving, at a minimum, all critical dune areas identified by the General Land Office pursuant to the Dune Protection Act, 63.011.
+A municipality is not authorized to establish a Dune Protection Line unless the authority to do so has been delegated to the municipality by the county in which the municipality is located.
+Such lines will be located no farther landward than 1,000 feet landward of the mean high tide of the Gulf of Mexico.

-DUNE PROTECTION PERMIT OR PERMIT - The document issued by a local government to authorize construction or other regulated activities in a specified location seaward of a dune protection line or within a critical dune area, as provided in the Texas Natural Resources Code, Section 63.051.
+Dune Protection Permit - The document issued by a local government to authorize construction or other regulated activities in a specified location seaward of a dune protection line or within a critical dune area, as provided in the Texas Natural Resources Code 63.051.

-DUNE VEGETATION - Flora indigenous to natural dune complexes, and growing on naturallyformed dunes or man-made vegetated mounds on the Texas coast and can include coastal grasses and herbaceous and woody plants.
+Dune Vegetation - Flora indigenous to natural dune complexes, and growing on naturally-formed dunes or manmade vegetated mounds on the Texas coast and can include coastal grasses and herbaceous and woody plants.

-EFFECT OR EFFECTS - "Effects" include: direct effects -- those impacts on public beach use and access, on critical dune areas, or on dunes and dune vegetation seaward of a dune protection line which are caused by an action and occur at the same time and place; and indirect effects -- those impacts on beach use and access, on critical dune areas, or on dunes and dune vegetation seaward of a dune protection line which are caused by an action and are later in time or farther removed in distance than a direct effect, but are still reasonably foreseeable.
-Indirect effects may include growth inducing effects and other effects related to induced changes in the pattern of land use, population density, or growth rate, and related effects on air and water and other natural systems, including ecosystems.
-"Effects" and "impacts" as used in this order are synonymous.
-"Effects" may be ecological (such as the effects on natural resources and on the components, structures, and functioning of affected ecosystems), aesthetic, historic, cultural, economic, social, or health, whether direct, indirect, or cumulative.
+Effect or Effects - "Effects" include: direct effects - those impacts upon public beach use and access, upon critical dune areas, or upon dunes and dune vegetation seaward of a dune protection line which are caused by the action and occur at the same time and place; and "Indirect Effects" - those impacts upon beach use and access, upon critical dune areas, or upon dunes and dune vegetation seaward of a dune protection line that are caused by an action and are later in time or farther removed in distance than a direct effect but are still reasonably foreseeable.
+Indirect effects may include growth inducing effects and other effects related to induced changes in the pattern of land use, population density, or growth rate, and related effects upon air and water and other natural systems including ecosystems.
+"Effects" and "Impacts" as used in this ordinance are synonymous.
+"Effects" may be ecological (such as the effects upon natural resources and upon the components, structures, and functioning of affected ecosystems), aesthetic, historic, cultural, economic, social, or health, whether direct, indirect, or cumulative.